How to Use a Proxy With Selenium in Python (2024)

 3. Visit your target page.

-First, get a proxy server URL from Free Proxy List.
-Then, configure Selenium with Options to launch Chrome with the --proxy-server flag:
+First, get a free proxy address from the Free Proxy List website.
+Configure Selenium with Options to launch Chrome using a proxy.
+Then, print the body content of the target webpage.

 scraper.py